 Laser light therapy is the use of a low-powered red light that penetrates wavelengths directly through a person’s skin.
 It is a painless, chemical-free procedure that produces no heat; so the emitted light creates no feeling when it comes in contact with surface epidermis.
-During the treatment process, low levels of red light at a depth of about 6-10 millimeters are absorbed into the skin.
+During the treatment process, low levels of red light penetrate body up to 8 inches, depending on lasers used.
 Studies conducted on red light therapy have shown it can be used as a viable drug-free method used to treat a number of medical aliments and cosmetic conditions in the fields of neurology, physiotherapy and dermatology.

 Historical Timeline and Research of Red Light Therapy

 Through the centuries, the use of red light therapy has evolved through the research and practices of scientists around the globe.
 Although a relative ‘newcomer’ to the world of Eastern medicine, the origin of light therapy can be traced back as far as ancient times.
 It was the Greeks who first realized that exposure to light produced healing properties that could aid in health restoration.

 In the early 1800’s, Danish physician Dr. Niels Finsen, was awarded the Nobel Peace Prize for his work in demonstrating the positive effects wavelengths could have in the treatment of tuberculosis.

 During the 1960’s, European researchers found that certain single wavelengths had a significant therapeutic effect on the treatment of tissues through a process called photo-stimulation.
 A good example of photo-stimulation would be the practice of using light to treat newborns with jaundice, a common condition of the liver that causes yellowing of a baby’s skins and eyes.